 In support of the RPST, the Union and the University will provide a University Problem Solving Team (UPST) of experienced participants.
-The membership of the UPST will consist of an equal number of representatives from the Union and the University whose primary responsibility will be to the UPST.
+The membership of the UPST will consist of an equal number of representatives from the Union and the University.

-The function of this group will be to oversee the problem solving process as a whole at the University, to augment the work of the RPST and to support the concept of local problem solving.
-Designated members of the UPST will confer with the RPST to determine the nature of the unresolved issue.
-They may conduct appropriate inquiries to assist in the resolution of the issue by consensus.
+If an unresolved RPST case is escalated to the UPST level, a joint UPST pair, consisting of one representative of the Union and one representative of the University, will be assigned to confer with the RPST pair assigned below to determine the nature of the unresolved issue, and work with the parties to resolve the problem.
 The UPST will prepare a summary of its activities in each case.
 Normally, UPST cases should be completed within 45 days of the referral.
 (Note: Some cases may last longer for specific reasons.)